SolarPi/Solar-Pi/Docs/docs/Advanced Things/python.md

 # Python

+!!! info
-*This came from the official Raspberry Pi documentation.*
+	*Note: This came from the official Raspberry Pi documentation.*

 Python is a wonderful and powerful programming language that's easy to use (easy to read **and** write) and with Raspberry Pi lets you connect your project to the real world.